Bushira1/Spatial-joins-and-Merg/README.md

 1. How to use the spatial join operation (geopandas.sjoin())
 2. how to use the  merge operation, pd.merge()
 3. how to Map of tree density by district
+4. how to visualize the  tree density by district map using the choropleths equal interval and quantile classification scheme